matyalatte/Texconv-Custom-DLL/docs/README.md

-# Texconv-Custom-DLL v0.5.0
+# Texconv-Custom-DLL v0.6.0

 Cross-platform implementation for [Texconv](https://github.com/microsoft/DirectXTex/wiki/Texconv) and [Texassemble](https://github.com/Microsoft/DirectXTex/wiki/Texassemble).
-And you can use it as a DLL (or a shared library).
+You can use it as a DLL (or a shared library).

 ## What's Texconv?

 [Texconv](https://github.com/microsoft/DirectXTex/wiki/Texconv)
 is a DDS converter developed by Microsoft.
 It supports all dds formats.
 There are some dds formats common tools can't handle properly, but Texconv can.
 It's the best DDS converter as far as I know.

 ## Extra features